jotavare/jotavare.github.io/wpa_psk_hacking.md

 ---

 {: .warning-title }
-Although these networks are susceptible to hacking, it is crucial to emphasize that this guide is strictly for educational purposes.
-Engaging in these activities on networks without proper authorization is illegal.
+Although these networks are susceptible to hacking, it is crucial to emphasize that this guide is **strictly for educational purposes**.
+Engaging in these activities on networks without proper authorization is **illegal**.
 This is for educational purposes only.
 Having addressed this disclaimer, let's explore the underlying mechanisms, the practical execution, and measures to safeguard yourself against such vulnerabilities.

 # **WPA-PSK HACKING GUIDE**

-When you enable Wi-Fi in public places, you'll encounter numerous networks that likely utilize `WPA-PSK` (Wi-Fi Protected Access Pre-Shared Key) encryption, which is commonly used in wireless networks to secure data transmission.
+When you enable Wi-Fi in public places, you'll encounter numerous networks that likely utilize `WPA-PSK` **(Wi-Fi Protected Access Pre-Shared Key)** encryption, which is commonly used in wireless networks to secure data transmission.

-While it offers a level of security, there are vulnerabilities to consider.
+While it offers a level of security, there are **vulnerabilities** to consider.
 This guide will explore one of the most common methods of hacking WPA-PSK networks for educational purposes only.

 ## **Introduction**

 When you connect to a network from a wireless device, a `handshake` is sent from the device to the `router`.
 This `handshake` contains the `encrypted password`.

 While it's not possible to reverse the `encrypted password`, you can use a technique called a `word list attack`.
-A word list is a huge text file containing thousands of passwords.
+A word list is a huge text file containing **thousands of passwords**.
 By comparing the encrypted `handshake` password with the passwords in the word list, you can determine the real password.

 ## **Requirements**